 No wonder so many of its employees went on to become successful entrepreneurs, he adds.
 Apart from that, he also claims that Flipkart has a very open culture.
 One which weighs ideas above ranks.
 Also a deeply engineering technology driven outlook which searches for knack for problem solving as a major quality in its people.
 No doubt such an ambience bred quite a few notable founders & their inventive startups.
 Let’s take a look.

-Let's look at the Startups Founded by Flipkart Mafia
+Let's look at the startups founded by Flipkart Mafia.

-How can we not talk about this mobile payment app which revolutionized digital payments for Indians?
+How can we not talk about this mobile payment app, which revolutionized digital payments for Indians?

-It was acquired by Flipkart within a year of existence says a lot about its acceptance as a one stop solution for all kinds of transactions, by all kinds of users i.e. individual as well as business users.
+It was acquired by Flipkart within a year of existence.
+This says a lot about its acceptance as a one-stop solution for all kinds of transactions by all kinds of users i.e., individual as well as business users.
 And it sure is gaining popularity, revealing its growth figures, 25 Crore users leading with 40% share of all UPI transactions.
 It has raised over $1 billion investment so far, one but all from its parent Flipkart.

 Having the privilege to witness India’s growth story so closely Burzin Engineer, Rahul Chari, Sameer Nigam have certainly made something to be extremely proud of!